Measures and their random reals: Transformations and measures on Cantor Space

-It is known that if $X$ is Polish and compact metrizable, then so is the space of all probability measures on $X$ (see for instance \citep{kechris:1995}).
-Therefore, $\Meas$ is compact metrizable and Polish.
-A compatible metric is given by
+It is known that if $X$ is compact metrizable, then so is the space of all probability measures on $X$ (see for instance \citep{kechris:1995}).
+Therefore, $\Meas$ is compact metrizable.
+In particular, it is Polish.
+A compatible metric (see for example \citep{glasner:2003}) is given by

 where